aaronparker/aaronparker.github.io/_posts/2022-01-06-hosting-patch-my-pc-in-azure.md

 This equates to **17,050,000** disk operations and about **11 GB** internet egress traffic.

-The previous month, when the VM was orginally set up, had very similar disk operations; however, costs related to internet egress traffic ($2.22AUD) amounted to approximately 18 GB worth of traffic.
+The previous month, when the VM was originally set up, had very similar disk operations; however, costs related to internet egress traffic ($2.22AUD) amounted to approximately 18 GB worth of traffic.

 ## Patch My PC Configuration

 The configuration of the Patch My PC Publisher service is relatively standard across every environment.
 For deployment in Microsoft Azure, you may want to consider the following:

 * The Patch My PC Publisher [content folder](https://patchmypc.com/customize-content-download-and-log-save-location) location is configured with a path that's on the VM's temporary storage disk.
 This ensures that the OS isn't affected by disk performance during a packaging operation; however, keep in mind that a B2s has only **8 GB** of temp disk.
-This should be sufficient for most environments as application binaries are deleted after the pacakge is uploaded into Intune.
+This should be sufficient for most environments as application binaries are deleted after the package is uploaded into Intune.
 If you need more temporary storage, you'll need to step up to a B2ms
 * [Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction) could be configured for the virtual machine; however, it is possible to [backup and restore the Publisher settings](https://patchmypc.com/backup-and-restore-publisher-settings).
 The Patch My PC Publisher is largely stateless - if you were to lose the VM, you could deploy a new VM, install the Patch My PC Publisher, import the settings backup and configure the connection to Microsoft Intune.
-All that is needed is a method to backup the `settings.xml` - backup to a git repository would be a simple solution allowing you to track changes over time
+All that is needed is a method to backup the `settings.xml` - backup to a git repository would be a simple solution allowing you to track changes

 ## Automating Deployment of a Patch My PC Publisher VM